 Below are some of the best web hosting companies available in the market.
 You can buy shared, VPS, or dedicated hosting for your website from any of these companies.

-If you want to purchase a managed WordPress hosting plan, you can buy it from WP Engine.
-Also, the companies listed above offer managed WordPress hosting for different levels.
+If you want to purchase a managed WordPress hosting plan, the companies listed above also offer managed WordPress hosting for different levels.

 We hope this article helped you to understand the difference between shared vs VPS vs dedicated vs managed WordPress hosting.
 You may also want to see our guide on how to create a free business email address.